SukkoPera/Raemixx500/README.md

 I would suggest using sockets for all ICs.
 Get new good-quality ones.
 48-pin are hard to obtain, but you can easily replace them with two 24-pin side by side.
 Be careful with the RAM chips: if you socket them, they will probably be too tall for the keyboard to fit properly.

-You will also need to recover the original quartz, as it has an uncommon frequency.
-But you can try replacing it with a [DFO](https://nfggames.com/forum2/index.php?topic=5744.0).
-With a properly-programmed one you should even be able to support both PAL and NTSC Agnus chips with the switch of a button.
+Probably you will also need to recover the original quartz, as it has an uncommon frequency (PAL: 28.37516 MHz, NTSC: 28.63636 MHz), but it seems to be available from some Chinese sources.
+You can try replacing it with a [DFO](https://nfggames.com/forum2/index.php?topic=5744.0).
+This is untested, but with a properly-programmed one you should even be able to support both PAL and NTSC Agnus chips with the switch of a button.

 You can recover the original Video Hybrid, or you can [build a new one](https://github.com/SukkoPera/OpenAmigaVideoHybrid).

 The solder jumpers should all be preset with the most common value.
 You will only need to take care of JP4 if you install only 512k chip RAM: in this case DO NOT install U32 and put a blob of solder on the center and bottom pads of both JP4A and B.

+If you use the standard MSM6242B Real-Time Clock, you will need to calibrate the clock frequency through the TC9 variable cap and you will need an oscilloscope.
+If you decide to move it over from an old board, try not to move it during the desoldering.
+You'd better mark its original position with a marker before removing it.
+In alternative you can use an Epson RTC62421 or RTC72421.
+In this case, just do not install Y9, C911, TC9.

+If you are not interested in the Real-Time Clock at all, you can skip the following components: R911, R914, D911, D912, D913, C9, C911, C913, U9, BT9, Y9, TC9.
+You should also put a blob of solder on JP9 so that the system will pick up the one that might be present on a card inserted in the trapdoor slot (in this case you can also skip R916).

 The battery holder is called BS-7 and is very easy to find.
-Other ones will fit just as nicely.
+Other ones will probably fit just as nicely.
+Make sure to use a NON-rechargeable battery.

 Good luck! ;)